drovp/save-as-path/README.md

 Specifies wether the new path is allowed to overwrite existing files.

-When enabled, it'll ignore if any file exists on the requested destination, UNLESS the `deleteOriginal` options is **disabled**, then it'll ensuring the original is **not** deleted.
+When enabled, it'll ignore if any file exists on the requested destination, UNLESS the `deleteOriginal` options is **disabled**, then it'll ensuring at least the original is **not** deleted.

-When disabled, filename will be incremented until there's no conflict, UNLESS the `deleteOriginal` options is **enabled** and the desired result path matches the original, in which case the result path will not be increment, and will allow the original to be overwritten.
+When disabled, filename will be incremented until there's no conflict, UNLESS the `deleteOriginal` options is **enabled** and the desired result path matches the original, in which case the original path will be returned.

 ##### `incrementer`

 Type: `'space' | 'dash' | 'underscore' | 'parentheses'`
 Default: `space`

 Filename incrementation style.
-When there is already a file on requested destination path, and the configuration states it shouldn't be overwritten, `saveAsPath()` will increment the file name until it satisfies the configuration requirements.
+When there's already a file on a requested destination path, and the configuration states it shouldn't be overwritten, `saveAsPath()` will increment the file name until it satisfies the configuration requirements.

 Styles: